 Chase Ink Business Family of Cards

-The Chase Ink Business credit card lineup includes three cards that earn Ultimate Rewards points.
+The Chase Ink Business credit card lineup includes three products that earn Ultimate Rewards points.
 Like Chase's personal cards, your options for redeeming those points depend on which card you hold.
 The $95-annual-fee Ink Business Preferred® Credit Card comes with the ability to transfer points directly to Chase's airline and hotel partners.

 - 3X points per $1 on the first $150,000 spent in combined purchases on travel, shipping purchases, Internet, cable and phone services, advertising purchases made with social media sites and search engines each account anniversary year